All-China Federation of Industry and Commerce: Organization

-The ACFIC is led by a ministerial-level CCP secretary and chairman.
+The ACFIC is overseen by the United Front Work Department of the Central Committee of the Chinese Communist Party.
+It is led by a ministerial-level CCP committee secretary and chairman.
 The chairman has usually been a member of the China National Democratic Construction Association, also serving as a vice chairman of the Chinese People's Political Consultative Conference.
 ACFIC leadership is chosen through consultation between the CCP and private enterprise.
+Its administrative staff are civil servants paid by the party-state.

 The ACFIC is a constituent of the CPPCC and is allocated seats to the NPC.

+It functions as a bridge between its affiliated business associations and the People's Political Consultative Conferences.
 ACFIC seeks to influence policy through submitting proposals to the CPPCC, a process which requires relevant government ministries to investigate the proposals and prepare a formal response.
+These proposals include matters of interest to the private sector generally, particular industries, or matters specific to particular enterprises or business associations.

+Research by academics Dongya Huang and Minglu Chen concludes that between 2009 and 2016, 20% of ACFIC's national level proposals resulted in new policies or policy changes.

+Other major ACFIC activities include workshops and training sessions to teach CCP policies and ideology to ACFIC members.

 More than 3,000 regional federations of industry and commerce (FIC) have been established in all provinces and prefectures and most counties of China.
 The relationship between ACFIC and the regional FIC is described as a role of guidance, but the statute of ACFIC is also valid for the regional federations.

 In September 2020, the CCP announced that it would establish more party committees in regional FICs, and would arrange a special liaison between them and the CCP.